 MUSICAL BY ALAN MENKEN, STEPHEN SCHWARTZ, AND PETER PARNELL

 The below board was an initial design proposal for Disney's musical The Hunchback of Notre Dame that sought to explore the line between representing the darker, more adult tone of the musical with the character designs and palettes of the classic Disney film that audiences have grown to love.
 My proposal aimed to further blend 15th century references with the 19th century illustrations and interpretations of the 15th century from Victor Hugo's classic novel.

 PERSONAL TASTE BOARDS - MENSWEAR AND WOMENSWEAR

-The below boards were an exercise in conveying the aesthetics and fashion of modern menswear and womenswear that inspires me.
+The below boards were a graduate class exercise in conveying the aesthetics and fashion of modern menswear and womenswear that inspires me.

-Below are several more examples of initial design concept and style boards made for various classes in my time at graduate school.
+Below are several more examples of initial design concept and style boards and concept statements made for various classes in my time at graduate school.
 Through these you can get a better sense for my initial approach to design conceptualization and palette building.